nnguyen90/Test-Assignment-CRUD-Inventory-Management-Application/README.md

   2. Allow only authenticated users to access the inventory management functionalities.

 **Evaluation: Your assignment will be evaluated based on the following criteria:**

+  • Git Commits are meaningful, and the commit history demonstrates your development process.

   • Correctness and functionality of the CRUD inventory management application.